MSOpenTech/Cinder/samples/BasicApp/vc2013_winrt/readme.txt

  #  if defined(BOOST_ASSERT_CONFIG)
  #     error "Unknown compiler version - please run the configure tests and report the results"
  #  else

+2. In the Cinder project, add the define: WINRT_XAML

+3. TBD

 solution settings: